awslabs/unicornflix/README.md

 ?
 Choose the default authorization type for the API <b>Amazon Cognito User Pool</b>
 </pre>

 Above we dive into create the basic infrastruture for our API.
-For now Amplify Video for Video on Demand only supports using GraphQL powered by AWS AppSync.
+Amplify Video for Video on Demand only supports using GraphQL powered by AWS AppSync.

 <pre>
 ?
 Do you want to use the default authentication and security configuration? <b>Default configuration</b>